miljonka/miniproject/README.md

 If you want to uninstall firefox, uBlock and Discord:
 ```
-$ sudo apt-get autoremove --purge -y firefox-esr webext-ublock-origin-firefox discord
+$ sudo apt-get autoremove --purge -y firefox-esr webext-ublock-origin-firefox discord flameshot
 ```

 Remove discord installer created by the state:
 ```
 $ sudo rm /home/discord-0.0.21.deb
 ```
-If you applied this state on Ubuntu and want to use snap-store instead of mozillateamPPA to re-install firefox:
+If you applied Starterpack on Ubuntu and want to use snap-store instead of mozillateamPPA repository to re-install firefox:
 ```
 $ sudo rm /etc/apt/sources.list.d/mozillateam-ubuntu-ppa-jammy.list
 $ sudo add-apt-repository --remove ppa:mozillateam/ppa